canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

 One of the hallmarks of ``cloud-init`` is
-:ref:`its use of instance-data and JINJA queries <instancedata-Using>` -- the ability to write queries in user and vendor-data that reference runtime information present in :file:`/run/cloud-init/instance-data.json`.
+:ref:`its use of instance-data and JINJA queries <instancedata-Using>` -- the ability to write queries in user-data and vendor-data that reference runtime information present in :file:`/run/cloud-init/instance-data.json`.
 This works well when the meta-data provides all of the information up front, such as the network configuration.
 For systems that rely on DHCP, however, this